 Although large diameter pipelines are within the scope of this standard, the corresponding design criteria are not for use for apparently similar facilities, like tunnels and large underground cavities.

-NOTE prEN 1998-5:2022, 11, contains requirements for the design of underground structures.
+NOTE EN 1998-5:—4, Clause 11, contains requirements for the design of underground structures.

 Basis of design